 Choose the location of your new Preset, enter its name, and click Save.

-Apply a saved Preset with the Select Preset window or by dragging and dropping a Preset from the ProjectIn Unity, you use a Project to design and develop a game.
-A Project stores all of the files that are related to a game, such as the Asset and Scene files.
+There are two ways to apply a Preset: the Select Preset window, or for component Presets, you can also drag and drop a Preset from the ProjectIn Unity, you use a project to design and develop a game.
+A project stores all of the files that are related to a game, such as the asset and Scene files.
 More info

 Note: Applying a Preset copies properties from the Preset to the item.
 It doesn’t link the Preset to the item.
 Changes you make to the Preset do not affect the items you have previously applied the Preset to.